dmacvicar/naifdb/README.md

 The starting design is the one used by [Bitcask](https://en.wikipedia.org/wiki/Bitcask) (default storage engine in Riak) ([paper](https://riak.com/assets/bitcask-intro.pdf)).
 Check the original design for trade-offs.

+# Caveats & Not yet implemented

+- [ ] CRC is not used
+- [ ] Locking of the directory
+- [ ] It creates a new append file in each startup, no matter if the previous closed RO file is small.
+Hopefully compaction will take care of that

 # Requirements

 - go 1.15 or later is required